whe1123/Team3/README.md

 - **Method Summary:** `(Location loc) -> HashSet<Type>`
 This method returns the type of object (Empty, Pacman, Cookie, Ghost, Wall) at a given location.
 - **Testing:** To test this method, create a map, and a Pacman at location (2, 4).
 Then use assertTrue to to check if getLoc returns a HashSet contains a PacMan at that location.

+##### eatCookie(String Name):
+- **Author:** Syed Zaidi
+- **Method Summary:**
+This method first gets PacMan's current location and checks if there is a cookie at that location using the getLoc method.
+If there is a cookie at PacMan's current location, the method removes the cookie from the game state, returns the cookie component, and updates the cookie count.
+If there is no cookie at PacMan's current location, the method returns null.
+- **Testing:**
+Creates a Map object and adds PacMan and a cookie to it at specific locations.
+The test calls the eatCookie method of the Map object and verifies that it returns the expected values and updates the internal state of the Map object correctly.
+This test ensures that the eatCookie method correctly consumes a cookie at PacMan's current location, and that it returns the appropriate values and updates the game state correctly.
+It also

 #####
 #####